Scrollerer/Scrollerer.github.io/index.md

 >
 > **Description:** Become a professional piano player... sort of... not really.
 >
-> My roommate used to say I sing bad.
-Now he says I sing and play piano bad...
+> My roommate used to say I sing badly.
+Now he says I sing AND play piano badly...

 ---